Basejump-AI/basejump-docs/sidebar-options/administrator-options/README.md

 # Administrator Options

-These options are only seen in the sidebar by Administrators since they require at least Administrator-level permissions.
+These additional options are only seen in the sidebar by Administrators since they require at least Administrator-level permissions.